Life is short.

 Life Balance Institute was founded and is directed by Phillip Moffitt.
 This institute evolved out of his own experience.
 Moffitt was a successful media entrepreneur, editor, and writer for the first 20 years of his professional life.
 At age 33, he bought Esquire Magazine and became the CEO and editor-and-chief.
 He led the turn-around of the magazine, which was extremely newsworthy at the time.
 Sensing his own life was out of balance, at age 40, he left everything he had created to pursue his interest in meditation and the inner life.
 He subsequently attended many professional trainings to gain knowledge and understanding about the human body and mind.
 Because of the very public nature of Moffitt’s change and transition after Esquire, people began to come to him to ask his advice about their lives.
 Eventually, the head of a large nonprofit organization suggested to Moffitt that he formalize his process of working with groups and individuals.
 This was the inspiration that led to the creation of Life Balance Institute where Moffitt furthered his study and knowledge of changes and transitions.
 The purpose of this institute is to assist individuals and groups to strategically navigate the changes and transitions in their lives.

 To great benefit, I have worked with Phillip Moffitt in order to shift my own professional life as well as find my way through some difficult personal transitions.
 I found this work to be profoundly valuable in clarifying my goals as well as restoring and sustaining my general well-being.
 Under his tutelage, my experience of changing my life was remarkably stress free.
-Currently, I am in Moffitt’s intensive training program to become a Certified Change and Transition Strategist.
+I was so impressed by this work, I entered and graduated from Moffitt’s intensive training program to become a Certified Change and Transition Strategist.
+I am currently offering private sessions and workshops.

 Many aspects of myself and my life come together in this work; my first career as a Special Education teacher, the honor of working in depth with people as a licensed psychotherapist and internationally certified EMDR consultant and therapist for 30 years, my experiences as an adjunct professor in graduate school as well as my role as founder and director of Creative Explorations; I created and implemented psycho-educational programs designed to develop personal authenticity through art.
 Additionally, I facilitated and taught in residential personal growth retreats for over a decade.
 I have great satisfaction in drawing from both my artistic and intuitive nature while being of service to people in a manner that is results based.